AndreasArvidsson/LuaDB/README.md

 On large collections this takes a long time and JavaScript is a huge bottleneck so I started looking for something faster.

 ## Why Lua?
-Pure and simple: with [LuaJIT](http://luajit.org/) Lua is the fastests scripting lanugage available.
+Pure and simple: with [LuaJIT](http://luajit.org/), Lua is the fastests scripting language available.

 LuaJit is in most scenarios on par or at most a few percent behind pure C code.
 For a scripting language this is amazing.